 - A story from the field or lab!

 - Experience at a recent conference you attended.

-- Research summaries — Want to share findings out of your lab or another CBS lab?
+- Research summaries — Want to share findings out of your lab or another UMN lab?
 Write a summary about the manuscript.
 Keep it under 400 words and make it accessible to someone outside of the field.

 - Vignettes — Tell a short story, craft a poem or share a reflection.
 This does need not focus on research findings.